T. H. Jones

 Thomas Henry Jones Mus.
 Bac.
 (20 September 1855 – 14 July 1929) was a South Australian organist and music teacher.

-History
+Life

 Jones was born at North Williamstown, Victoria, the only son of noted photographer Henry Jones (1826–1911), and his wife Mary Ann (c.
 1830–1904).
 He was educated at St. Paul's Grammar School, Melbourne and sang with the choir at the English Church at Williamstown.
 His father was employed by noted photographer Townsend Duryea, and when Duryea transferred his studio to Adelaide around 1865 Henry followed.
 Thomas attended the German School, Wakefield Street, Adelaide.

 He studied piano with Jules Meilhan and harmony with S. P. Needham.

 With the appointment of Professor Ives, the University of Adelaide was able to offer studies for the Bachelor of Music.
 Jones enlisted, and in 1889 was the first Mus.
 Bac. to be awarded in Australia.
 His examination piece, a cantata, was assessed by Dr. Bridge, organist at Westminster Abbey, in the first class.